 COMPOUND TNR CAT PROJECT

 TNR is the solution we need on my compound (and in the whole of Qatar).
 I have done TNR extensively in various countries and a group of people on my compound have already started fixing the cats and are dedicated to making this work.
-The only thing holding us back is raising enough funds to cover the vets’ bills; it costs at least USD 70 to spay a cat!
-I am donating 20% from the sale of each piece of my Original Mixed Media Artwork to help fund a spay or neuter, it is nowhere near enough money but at least it is a start.
 We want to show the compound management and the residents, that there is a humane solution that allows the cats and the residents to live peacefully together.
-Our compound cats are fed by volunteers and carefully monitored by their carers to ensure they stay healthy but they are sadly under threat because their numbers are growing too rapidly, so we have to move fast and get them all fixed!
+Our compound cats are fed by volunteers and carefully monitored by their carers to ensure they stay healthy, any new unfixed arrivals are quickly whisked off to the vets but this happens very seldom now the colony is stabilized.

 MEET OUR COMPOUND CATS